Get the inside scoop from a grocery store insider on how to save money on groceries before even stepping foot in a store!

 Nine – Limit your shopping trips

 How many times have you walked into the grocery store needing just two things, and you end up walking out with seven things?
 ALL.
 THE.
 TIME!
-Going shopping multiple times a week is self-sabotage.
+Going shopping multiple times a week is self-sabotage with falling for an impulse purchase.

 Limit your number of trips to just once per week.
 Have a list on the fridge, or use a digital one (I love Trello), then go once, and if you forgot something then, “Oh, well.”
 You’ll get it next week.
 Besides, think of all the time you’ll save by not going to the store!